-2018 Volunteer Trainings in the San Francisco Bay Area
+2018 Volunteer Trainings (San Francisco Bay Area & beyond)

 Are you a volunteer steward working on restoration in a Bay Area community?
 Join us for one for our 2018 trainings on invasive plant management, designed for volunteers.
 Trainings are appropriate for expert volunteers as well as those who are new to invasive plant management.
 Topics include: invasive plant biology, control methods, restoration strategies, tools of the trade, mapping using Calflora, and more!
 Register via the link below to join us at a training near you!